JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

      filter variables:
      - name: eastward_wind
      - name: northward_wind
+     minvalue: -40
      maxvalue:  40

 In the above example two filters are configured, one testing temperature, and the other testing wind components.
 The first filter would reject all temperature observations that are below 230.
-The second, all wind component observations that are above 40.
+The second, all wind component observations whose magnitude is above 40.

-It is also possible to use the :code:`test variables` keyword to reject observations of a variable if the value of *another* lies outside specified bounds.
-For example, the following snippet filters out brightness temperature observations from channels 1-6 and 15 if the corresponding surface temperature Jacobian is below 0.2:
+In practice, one would be more likely to want to filter out wind component observations based on the value of the wind speed :code:`sqrt(eastward_wind**2 + northward_wind**2)`.
+This can be done using the :code:`test variables` keyword, which rejects observations of a variable if the value of *another* lies outside specified bounds.
+The "test variable" does not need to be a simulated variable; in particular, it can be an :ref:`ObsFunction <obs-function-and-obs-diagnostic-suffixes>`, i.e. a quantity derived from simulated variables.
+For example, the following snippet filters out wind component observations if the wind speed is above 40:

 .. code:: yaml

    - filter: Bounds Check
      filter variables:
+     - name: eastward_wind
-     - name: brightness_temperature
+     - name: northward_wind
-       channels: 1-6,15
      test variables:
-     - name: brightness_temperature_jacobian_surface_temperature@ObsDiag
+     - name: Velocity@ObsFunction
-       channels: 1-6,15
-     minvalue: 0.2
+     maxvalue: 40

 If there is only one entry in the :code:`test variables` list, the same criterion is applied to all filter variables.
 Otherwise the number of test variables needs to match that of filter variables, and each filter variable is filtered according to the values of the corresponding test variable.

 Background Check Filter
 -----------------------

-This filter checks for bias corrected distance between observation value and model simulated value (y-H(x)) and rejects obs where the absolute difference is larger than abs_threshold or threshold * sigma_o when the filter action is set to "reject".
-This filter can also adjust observation error through a constant inflation factor when the filter action is set to "inflate error".
+This filter checks for bias corrected distance between observation value and model simulated value (:math:`y-H(x)`) and rejects obs where the absolute difference is larger than :code:`absolute threshold` or :code:`threshold` * sigma_o when the filter action is set to :code:`reject`.
+This filter can also adjust observation error through a constant inflation factor when the filter action is set to :code:`inflate error`.
 If no action section is included in the yaml, the filter is set to reject the flagged observations.

 .. code:: yaml